MSc Construction Project Management

 Each module has a flexible reading programme with essential text and suggested reading lists, and some modules provide interactive learning materials.
 The library has a wide range of e-materials, especially e-journals and other resources you can access remotely.
 The course demands you develop an advanced knowledge and use of independent materials.

-Full-time (including dissertation): one year for September start and 16 months for January start.
-Teaching is in 40 teaching days.
+Full-time (including dissertation): Teaching is in 40 teaching days.
 You should spend a minimum of 28 hours a week studying.

-Part-time (including dissertation): two years for September start, and 28 months for January start.
-Teaching is in 30 teaching days in the first year, and 10 teaching days in the second year.
+Part-time (including dissertation): Teaching is in 30 teaching days in the first year, and 10 teaching days in the second year.
 You should spend a minimum of 14 hours a week studying.

 Part-time students will study the same modules but the delivery pattern will be different.